 Constructed ahead of Portugal hosting UEFA Euro 2004, the Estádio do Dragão is home to one of Portugal’s most successful club’s – FC Porto.
 The stadium went on to host 3 group matches, a Quarter-Final and the Semi-final which saw Greece reach the Final and ultimately win the 2004 UEFA European Championship.

-The 50,084 capacity stadium has gone on to host several Portugal international’s and hosted the 2019 UEFA Nations League Final.
+The 50,084 capacity stadium has gone on to host several Portugal international’s and the 2019 UEFA Nations League Final.
+The stadium is also due to host the 2021 UEFA Champions League Final between Manchester City and Chelsea, after it was moved from the Atatürk Olympic Stadium due to travel restrictions for fan’s attending.

 Tenants: FC Porto